demergent-labs/azle/README.md

 ## Tips and Best Practices

 * Because Azle is built on Rust, to ensure the best compatibility use underscores to separate words in directory, file, and canister names
-* If you need 64-bit numbers of any kind, currently use float64

 ## Contributing